 - BM, Oberlin Conservatory

 Tiffany Chang is an increasingly versatile, award-winning conductor based in Boston, MA, with dynamic conducting experiences spanning the symphonic, choral, and operatic literature.
-The 2017 winner of the American Prize in Opera Conducting, Chang is visiting assistant professor of conducting and conductor of the Arts and Science Orchestra at Oberlin Conservatory and holds the position of assistant professor at the Berklee College of Music.
-She served impactful terms as interim director of orchestral studies at Baldwin Wallace Conservatory, and acting director of orchestral activities at Boston University.
+The 2017 winner of the American Prize in Opera Conducting, Chang is visiting assistant professor of conducting and conductor of the Arts and Sciences Orchestra at Oberlin Conservatory and also holds the position of assistant professor at the Berklee College of Music.
+She previously served terms as interim director of orchestral studies at Baldwin Wallace Conservatory, and acting director of orchestral activities at Boston University.

 Chang remains active as the music director/conductor for the North End Music and Performing Arts Center’s Opera Project and founder and conductor of the New England Repertory Orchestra, and has been engaged by BlueWater Chamber Orchestra, OperaHub, the Pro Arte Chamber Orchestra of Boston, ALEA III, Xanthos Ensemble, Brookline Symphony Orchestra, Parkway Concert Orchestra, Boston Youth Symphony Orchestra, and Northern Ohio Youth Orchestras.
 She is frequently engaged as a clinician and guest conductor for music festivals nationally and internationally.

 Chang studied orchestral conducting with David Hoose and Bridget-Michaele Reischl; other mentors include Gustav Meier, JoAnn Falletta, Robert Spano, Gunther Schuller, Ann Howard Jones, Larry Rachleff, and Donald Schleicher.